 San Juan de Gaztelugatxe islet is connected to the mainland via a man-made footbridge which transitions into a narrow path that contains 241 steps and zigzags its way back and forth to the top.
 Descending the hill, crossing the bridge and climbing up to San Juan de Gaztelugatxe is a small adventure that will reward you with impressive views.
 On top, there’s a tradition of ringing the chapel’s bell three times and make a wish.

 Our last stop before arriving at Bilbao is the Vizcaya Bridge, connecting Portugalete and Getxo!
 This is a bridge unlike any other we have ever seen.
 Why?
 People and traffic are carried on a high suspended gondola operating every 8 minutes during the day.
 Each gondola can transport six cars and several dozen passengers in one and a half minutes.
 Yes, you read it right!
 You don’t actually drive (or walk) through the bridge, you drive the car into a gondola that “floats” to the other side!
 Pretty cool, ah?
 We had to try it.
 We have to say that the trip was really smooth and the bridge is a perfect combination of beauty and functionality.

-The 45-m-high bridge with its span of 160 m, merges 19th-century ironworking traditions with the then-new lightweight technology of twisted steel ropes.
+This 45-meters-high bridge with its span of 160 meters merges 19th-century ironworking traditions with the then-new lightweight technology of twisted steel ropes.
 The bridge was built to connect Portugalete and Getxo without disrupting the maritime traffic of the Port of Bilbao and at a reasonable price.
 In 2006 the Vizcaya bridge was declared a World Heritage Site by UNESCO (in the industrial heritage category), it was the first to use a combination of iron technology and new steel cables which began a new form of constructing bridges which were later imitated throughout the world.

 Pin for later